AleeMas/ProkeWalker/README.md

-Be sure you always open before the game and then start the bot Edit discord weeb hook for get norify about catch in your prefered discord
+Be sure you always open before the game and then start the bot Edit discord weeb hook for get norify about catch in your prefered discord Chose your prefered jingle, if you want edit it in the folder.